-- reach acceptable agreements regarding the lease or acquisition of the trucks that are the basis of the mobile arenas; - comply with applicable zoning, licensing, land use and environmental regulations and orders (including those related to social distancing policies during the COVID-19 pandemic) and obtain required permits and approvals; - · raise or have available an adequate amount of cash or currently available financing for construction of the mobile arenas and the related operational costs; - timely hire, train and retain the skilled management and other employees necessary to operate the mobile arenas; - · efficiently manage the amount of time and money used to build and operate each new mobile arena; and - manage the risks of road hazards, accidents, traffic violations, etc. that may impede the operations of the mobile arenas.
+- reach acceptable agreements regarding the lease or acquisition of the trucks that are the basis of the mobile arenas; - comply with applicable zoning, licensing, land use and environmental regulations and obtain required permits and approvals; - raise or have available an adequate amount of cash or currently available financing for construction of the mobile arenas and the related operational costs; - timely hire, train and retain the skilled management and other employees necessary to operate the mobile arenas; - efficiently manage the amount of time and money used to build and operate each new mobile arena; and - manage the risks of road hazards, accidents, traffic violations, etc. that may impede the operations of the mobile arenas.